christophervigliotti/angular-complete-guide-routing/README.md

 146. An Introduction to Guards

     code which is executed
         a. when a route is loaded, or
         b. when you want to leave a route

 147. Protecting Routes with canActivate

-🏩 code completed, but go back and provide comments in-code and also here
+    auth-guard.service.ts

+        created

+        extends CanActivate
+            this forces you to have a canActivate() method

+        canActivate() method

+            args
+                ActivatedRouteSnapshot
+                RouterStateSnapshot

+            returns one of
+                Observable, Promise or boolean

+            logic flow
+                return logic flow...
+                    1. the result of the isAuthenticated() method
+                    2. passes the boolean from #1 to chained method .then()
+                    3. returns true if authenticated, otherwise navigates to '/'

+        @Injectable()
+            required so that we can inject another service into this service in this case we are injecting authService (for use in canActivate())

+    auth.service.ts
+        created
+        loggedIn property
+        methods for logging in, logging out
+        method isAuthenticated

+    how we implement this fanciness

+        app-routing-module.ts, routes array, 'servers'...

+            {path:'servers', canActivate:[AuthGuard], component: ServersComponent, children: [
+                {path: ':id',component: ServerComponent},
+                {path: ':id/edit',component: EditServerComponent}
+            ]},

+            in this example the guard(s) are applied to child routes as well as the parent route

+    works great!

 148. Protecting Child (Nested) Routes with canActivateChild